William B. Bement & Son

 The mid-twentieth century was a time of business consolidations.

 Ad from 1964 showing some of the names that worked their way into Baldwin-Lima-Hamilton.
 Niles is part of Bement-Niles-Pond.

 Energetic railroad enthusiasts have created specialized pages for their hobbies, including this one dedicated to Baldwin diesel engines.

 Like most industries with competitors located in close proximity, young energetic apprentices could cut their teeth before starting their own companies.
 For example, Edward G. Budd came to Philadelphia at age 20 to work in the William Sellers Machine Company starting in 1890.
 He moved employment three blocks west to work for Bement, moving up to become head of the hydraulic press design department.
 He worked for a few other companies after he left Bement in 1898, then parlayed his skill as a draftsman and experience with hydraulic presses into his own company in 1912.
-He made pressed-steel components for auto, rail cars, and plane bodies, like the one on display in front of the Franklin Institute.
+He made pressed-steel components for auto, rail cars, and plane bodies.
 The Budd Company plant on Hunting Park Avenue went dormant in 2003, after employing thousands for 88 years.

 The Pioneer, a stainless steel seaplane built by Budd in 1931, sits outside the Franklin Institute.
 This is the first connection of Bement to the art on Logan Square.

 Laurel Hill Cemetery is one of my favorite places in Philadelphia.
 There is history, including the history made by our neighborhood industrialists, around every turn.